 - Slowed eye movement, which means it will take longer to take in events on the road

 - Decreased concentration and focus on the road

 Drunk drivers do not always cause car accidents.
 Most of the time, however, the drunk driver substantially contributes to the accident.
 In some cases, drunk drivers may bear full responsibility for the accident.
 In other cases, however, the drunk driver may share liability with another driver, especially if that driver failed to follow the rules of the road, including speeding or ignoring traffic signals.
 Sometimes, the sober driver may cause more of the accident than the drunk one, alleviating the liability the drunk driver may face.

 Scenario #5: T-Bone Accidents

-In a T-bone accident, one car comes through an intersection, usually striking another driver on the side.
+In a T-bone collision, one car comes through an intersection, usually striking another driver on the side.
 T-bone accidents can cause substantial damage to both drivers’ vehicles, but these accidents cause the most damage to people on the side of the vehicle that is struck.
 T-bone accidents can cause severe injuries and death because of the inadequate protection offered by a vehicle’s side.